-Multichannel presentation of Manchester Material at Irish Sound, Science and Technology Convocation.
-National University of Ireland, Maynooth, 28 August 2014.
+Multichannel presentation of Manchester Material at ISSTC (Irish Sound, Science and Technology Convocation), National University of Ireland, Maynooth, 28 August 2014.

-A partially composed, partially devised performance-informed composition at the Royal Musical Association Music Philosophy Study Group workshop on philosophy of human+computer music.
+A devised performance/composition at the Royal Musical Association Music Philosophy Study Group workshop on philosophy of human+computer music.
 University of Sheffield, UK, 4 July 2014.

 12-channel version of Rise for outdoors in Berlin for c60collaboratorium.de. on the Urban Solar Audio Plant, a solar powered, WLAN-controlled, multichannel sound installation for public space.
 Fête de la Musique, Stadtterasse, Aufbauhaus, Berlin, 20 June 2014.